 Since babies now get Social Security numbers at birth, the Social Security Administration has become the go-to source for information on trends in baby names.
-The agency has just released data from 2013 based on applications for numbers for newborns.
+The agency has just released data based on applications for numbers for newborns.
 Among the trending names:

-The top up-and-coming baby names of 2013 were Jayceon for boys and Daleyza for girls, moving up 845 places and 3,130 places, respectively, from 2012.
+The top up-and-coming baby names of the year were Jayceon for boys and Daleyza for girls, moving up 845 places and 3,130 places, respectively, from 2012.
 Jayceon is a modern variation on the classic Jason and echoes another recent favorite, Jayce.
 Daleyza, on the other hand, is the name of Latin music star Larry Hernandez's daughter, who was seen on his 2012 reality TV show "Larrymania."

 Lacking inspiration for your baby's name?
 Try looking out the window!
 These all-natural names are uncommon enough to be fun and unusual without being gawky and embarrassing.
 Try the unisex names Henley or Oakley, the feminine Azalea or, for little boys, the classic Forrest.